stefanoborini/stefanoborini.github.io/_posts/2019-04-07-windows-dll-search-path.md

 ---
 category: microsoft
+title: Windows DLL search path
 ---

-Written 23 Jan 2015

-# Windows DLL search path

 On windows, we want applications to be able to start without the need for a path specification, yet we need our DLLs to be found.
 In the past, we relied on PATH for this, but this is going away, for the following reasons: